metal3-io/metal3-docs/design/metadata-handling.md

 ## Design Details

+### BareMetalHost changes

 BareMetalHost would have an added field `metaData` in the `Spec` pointing to a secret containing the metadata map.
 Bare Metal Operator would then pass this map to Ironic.

+Some values would be set by default to maintain compatibility:

+- **uuid**: This is the BareMetalHost UID
+- **metal3-namespace**: the name of the BareMetalHost
+- **metal3-name**: The name of the BareMetalHost
+- **local-hostname**: The name of the BareMetalHost
+- **local_hostname**: The name of the BareMetalHost

+However, setting any of those values in the metaData secret will override those default values.

 ### Metal3Machine changes